How to Recover From A Bad Edibles Experience

 edibles dosage

-When it comes to avoiding a bad high, it’s essential to know what dosage is right for you.
-If you’re new to edibles, it’s recommended that you start slowly and note your body’s reaction before increasing your dose.
+When it comes to avoiding a bad high, knowing what dosage is right for you is essential.
+If you're new to edibles, it's recommended that you start slowly and note your body's reaction before increasing your dose.

-Many dispensary edibles come in doses of 10mg THC, but that doesn’t mean you have to consume the whole serving.
+Many dispensary edibles come in doses of 10mg THC, but that doesn't mean you have to consume the whole serving.
 Consider starting with 2.5mg or 5mg and then wait at least two hours.
-This will allow you to note the effects you’re feeling and make an informed decision about whether you should consume more edibles.
+This will allow you to note the effect you're feeling and decide whether you should consume more edibles.

 Edibles will provide a longer-lasting high than smoking and vaping cannabis will, but the effects will also take longer to set in.
-Many people find that edibles are stronger for them than other consumption methods, which is due to the specific way the body breaks them down.
+Many people find that edibles are more potent for them than other consumption methods due to the specific way the body breaks them down.

-If you’re going to cook your own edibles, then an edible calculator is a great way to understand the exact dosage in each serving.
-Making sure that you have an accurate idea of dosage is essential for a pleasant experience, so let the calculator do the math for you and you’ll be on your way to a great high.
+If you cook your own edibles, an edible calculator is a great way to understand the exact dosage of each serving.
+Making sure you have an accurate dosage is essential for a pleasant experience, so let the calculator do the math for you, and you'll be on your way to a great high.

 Get Your Medical Card Online Get approved today in minutes with the nation's #1 trusted medical card provider.